Mopelade/Northwind-Business-Analysis-/README.md

 |------------------------------|
 |   8                          |

-Acoording the analysis, It takes
+Acoording the analysis, on an average, it takes Northwind 8 days to shipping products to customers.

 ``` DAX
 Total_revenue = ROUND(SUM(order_details[Revenue]),0)